argon7/TrabalhosES2/EmailGWIntegration/README.md

 -creates a new customer

--asserts each of the customer's fields stored in the repository
+-asserts each of the customer's fields stored in the com.es2.repository

 -sends a greeting message to the customer